M-Files/Libraries.MFWSClient/Readme.md

 * Vault extension method execution
 * Searching

+## Nuget package

+This library is available [via nuget](https://www.nuget.org/packages/MFaaP.MFWSClient).
+The simplest way to get started with this library is to add the `MFaaP.MFWSClient` package to your class library.  .NET Framework 4.6 (and higher) and .NET Standard 2.0 runtimes are supported.

 ## Basic usage

 This functionality is exposed by the `MFWSClient` object, which takes the URL of the M-Files Web Service in the constructor: